 Despite policies aimed at addressing population dynamics, COVID-19 disturbances exerted pressure on most economies across the globe.
 A response to the economic impact of COVID-19 calls for interventions that also address the structural problems that beset the South African economy prior to the effects of the pandemic.
-This means crafting interventions that bring about an outcome that decisively deals with the impact of the pandemic on the South African economy.
+This means crafting sustainable interventions that bring about an outcome that decisively deals with the impact of the pandemic on the South African economy focusing on economic growth resulting in job creation.

 Therefore, it is critical to link interventions in the area of the population to the issues of economic and human development.
-These issues relate to reducing poverty and inequalities, rolling out education services from preschool to tertiary levels, and ensuring equity in resource allocation.
+These issues relate to reducing poverty and inequalities through economic interventions, rolling out education services from preschool to tertiary levels, and ensuring equity in resource allocation.
 In addition, it is vital to intensify efforts to slow down population growth and implement policies to reduce poverty, achieve economic progress, and improve environmental protection.